Skip to main content

 3.2 Features

-The initial version of the nanotdf, was designed to accomodate the following requirements:
+The initial version was designed to accomodate the following requirements:

-• Support a small payload that can fit within 240 Bytes
+• A small payload that can fit within 240 Bytes

 SectionMinimum Length (B)Maximum Length (B)